Child Development and Parenting

 - Know what kinds of sites you allow and why.
 Make sites off-limits if they are obscene, pornographic, violent, hate-filled, racist or offensive in other ways.

-- Understand that nothing online is ever truly private.
+- Set strong privacy and security settings and understand that nothing online is ever truly private.